 You know the old saying, good things come in small packages – the same is true for chia seeds.
 They’re tiny little seeds of goodness, packed with vital vitamins and minerals, ideal for chia seed pudding.
 The seeds are native to Mexico and whose scientific name is Salvia Hispanica.
 Also, here’s something that might surprise you: they’re part of the mint family.

-Widely cultivated in South America, chia seeds were consumed by ancient civilizations due to their impressive health benefits, which we’ll reveal in more detail a bit later.
+Widely cultivated in South America, ancient civilizations were drawn to the health benefits of chia seeds and consumed them regularly.
 Chia seeds have the remarkable ability to soak up water and swell up into jelly-like globules.
 This makes them perfect to use as a vegan egg-substitute in baking or to concoct a tasty vanilla chia seed pudding recipe like the one we’re about to share with you.

 5 Benefits of chia seeds

 1. Promote healthy digestion

 Almost all of the carbs you find in chia seeds are fiber, with one single seed containing 40% of it.
 Having bowel-related ailments (e.g., constipation)?
 Then eating chia seeds can help.
 They also help relieve inflammation and irritability of the bowel by feeding your intestines with friendly bacteria.
 As Coach Lisa always emphasizes, keeping your gut flora in balance is essential for your all-around health and well-being.

 2. Encourage weight loss